ChimeraOS/linux-chimeraos/README.md

 Feel free to submit Pull Requests if a patch has merit over the current stable linux package.
 Take a look at our discord server to be part of the discussion around it

+# Patch locations
+We have two types of patches.
+Patches that are stabilized will be merged our [linux repo](https://github.com/chimeraos/linux).
+There a branch is kept for each version.
+Those patches are part of the -chos* patch set.
+Furthermore we have experiments which are located in the patch file.
+This is one experiment at the time.
+Changes in this will result in a new pkgrel version.